PlanterApp/planter_blog/content/posts/16-of-your-garden-s-local-pest-hunters.md

 Soldier beetles prey on aphids, pest eggs/larvae, and caterpillars.
 They also help pollinate some flower species like zinnia, marigold, and daisies!

-### Minute pirate bugs
+### Pirate bugs

 ![](https://ucarecdn.com/77ca180f-9617-4dca-9696-e97cce44332b/piratebug.jpg)

 Pirate bugs are very small, fast predators that eat soft bodied insects like aphids, spider mites, and thrips.
-They’re often found on corn, soybeans, and tomatoes, and can be attracted by plants such as fennel, spearmint, alfalfa, marigolds, and daisies.

 ### Praying mantids

 ![](https://ucarecdn.com/cd6d1dc7-1ed7-4af2-83ae-c52c7a94f5cb/prayingmantid.jpeg)

-Praying mantids are very efficient and eat larger pests like flies, crickets, and beetles; they can be incredibly useful but they will also hunt the beneficial insects!
-They eat whatever they can get.
-They’re attracted to marigolds, dill, and fennel!
+Praying mantids are very efficient and eat larger pests like flies, crickets, and beetles; they can be incredibly useful but they will also hunt the beneficial insects.

-### Dragonflies
+### Dragonflies and damselflies

 ![](https://ucarecdn.com/03e12a47-2728-402a-9da9-e6277ea5f5d0/dragonfly.jpeg)